grafana/writers-toolkit/docs/sources/write/style-guide/ux-writing/index.md

 **Use:**

-> Use Google's location service?<p></p>Let Google help apps determine location.
+> Use Google's location service?<br> Let Google help apps determine location.
 This means sending anonymous location data to Google, even when no apps are running.

 **Don't use:**